jluningp/smlformat/README.md

 This is all very rough right now.
 I'm working on making it require less copypasting and editing.
 ### Emacs
 #### Setup
-1. Change the smlformat path on the first line of `editors/emacs/smlformat.el` (`(defcustom smlformat-command "/home/...`) to be your SMLFormat path.
-2. If you want to format on save, uncomment the bottom line.
+1. If you want to format on save, uncomment the bottom line of `editors/emacs/smlformat.el`.
 3. Add the following line to your `.emacs`, with `SMLFORMAT_DIR` replaced by your SMLFormat directory:
 ```
 (load "SMLFORMAT_DIR/editors/emacs/smlformat.el")